• Skip to primary navigation

 I have read some great recipes on how to cook the mashed potatoes in a crock pot.
 This sounded great, but it still took about four hours to cook them, and you had to mash them either by hand in the crock pot, or put them in another bowl to use the hand mixer to keep from getting hot mashed potatoes in your eyeballs.

 I personally love a little skin left on my potatoes, but I also want them to be as smooth and creamy as possible.
 I find using a hand mixer helps me achieve both of these things.
 For this recipe, I have opted for making mashed potatoes the old-fashioned way (on the stove top) since it takes much less time.
-However, I used the crockpot to keep them warm for up to four hours so your burners and sink have one less thing on them when you are in the home stretch of preparing your meal.
+However, I used the crockpot to keep them warm for up to two hours so your burners and sink have one less thing on them when you are in the home stretch of preparing your meal.

 This is also a perfect recipe if you want to prepare mashed potatoes and bring them to your hosts’ home.
 The crockpot will keep them warm on a fairly short trip (up to 30 minutes or so) and you can plug it back into an outlet and set it on the buffet table so it’s out of the way!